 In the inference of the evidence base for an outcome, the number of available studies, their qualitative certainties of results, as well as the effects found in the studies are of crucial importance.
-If at least 2 studies are available, it is first distinguished whether, due to existing heterogeneity within a meta-analysis (see Section 9.3.7) a common effect estimate can be meaningfully formed or not.
-In the case of homogenous results that can be meaningfully pooled, the common effect estimate must be statistically significant to infer proof, an indication or a hint according to the existing certainty of results.
+If at least 2 studies are available, it is first examined whether within a meta-analysis (see Section 9.3.7) a common effect estimate can be meaningfully formed.
+In this case, the common effect estimate must be statistically significant to infer a proof, an indication or a hint according to the existing certainty of results.